sergiomarnez/adidasCodeChallenge/README.md

 ![Postman request example](/resources/postman.jpg)

-Swagger definition is in next [link](/AdidasSubscriptionService/swagger.yaml)
+Swagger API definition is in next [link](/AdidasSubscriptionService/swagger.yaml) You can use [Swagger Editor](https://editor.swagger.io/) to display it and test it in a better way.

 Result will be subscription ID generated.
 Subscription is inserted in a MongoDB test database.